 I have ADHD.
-My elementary school teachers all said as much.
-After CSA, it got worse-and at 14, I was officially diagnosed with it.
+My elementary school teachers all said as much and I was eventually diagnosed by a psychologist.
 I wasn't hyperactive in the "can't sit still" sense, but my mind wandered all over the place.
 I have the "inattentive" variation of ADHD.
 As I have described it to others, it is like my mind conceives of a giant matrix that shows me multiple outcomes of different actions.
 I tend to want to try them all.
 As a kid, I was easily distracted by all the shiny things along my path.
 Paradoxically, I could hyper focus on a few select things that caught my attention-to the detriment of the things parents/teachers wanted me to do.
 I could be impulsive and chuck it all if I wanted to start something new.
 Unfinished projects abounded.
 I tested sky-high in aptitude and intelligence, but everyone was puzzled by all the careless mistakes and lack of focus they saw in me.
 I was the eager Labrador Retriever following everything that moved.

 I don't really think CSA caused ADHD in my case, but I do think it can unmask it by removing adaptive behaviors.
 In my case, I was angry and moody after what happened to me.
 I just couldn't make myself focus.
 My teachers didn't really notice much, because I was at a new school.
 My parents noticed.
 They all thought it was because of the big cross country move.
 They as much as said that's what it was and I didn't do anything to correct them.
 I felt relieved that the move was a convenient cover for what really happened.
 I had anxiety and ADHD from the move.
 FIne, let's go with that.